 The council meets monthly on the fourth Wednesday of the month, 6:30 p.m. to 8 p.m.
 Please call 503-742-5333 for the meeting location, as it varies monthly.

-The council meets monthly and is responsible for oversight of a federally funded grant that provides primary care, dental and behavioral health services to residents of the County.
-Members work closely with Clackamas County Department of Housing, Health and Human Services staff to review and recommend service priorities for patients, determine program policies and provide fiscal oversight.
-In addition to regular monthly reports, the agenda will also include a presentation about the dental services offered at Clackamas Health Centers.
-National Health Centers month activities will also be discussed.
-For additional information, contact Clackamas County’s Julie Hertel at 503-742-5339.
+The council meets monthly and is responsible for oversight of a federally-funded grant that provides primary care, dental and behavioral health services to residents of the county.
+Members work closely with Clackamas County Department of Health, Housing and Human Services staff to review and recommend service priorities for patients, determine program policies and provide fiscal oversight.
+In addition to regular monthly reports, the agenda will also include a review of the 2017-2020 Clackamas County Area Plan.
+For additional information, call Clackamas County’s Julie Hertel at 503-742-5339.

 The meeting location is accessible to persons with disabilities.
-A request for an interpreter for the hearing impaired or for other accommodations for persons with disabilities should be made at least 48 hours before the meeting to Julie Hertel-503-742-5333/TTY 503-650-5646.
+A request for an interpreter for the hearing impaired or for other accommodations for persons with disabilities should be made at least 48 hours before the meeting to Hertel at 503-742-5333/TTY 503-650-5646.